-The installation was created by Maria Euler, Luka Kille, Ava Watson, and Ker Siang Yeo, Masters students in the Information Experience Design programme at the Royal College Art, with sponsoring from the vodka company Absolut.
-With backgrounds ranging from aeronautical engineering to fine art, the team’s collaboration and work is as much a product of the interdisciplinary emphasis at RCA as it is informed by their own specialities.
+The installation was created by Maria Euler, Luka Kille, Ava Watson, and Ker Siang Yeo, Master’s students in the Information Experience Design programme at the Royal College of Art, with sponsorship from the vodka company Absolut.
+With backgrounds ranging from aeronautical engineering to fine art, the team’s collaboration and work are as much a product of the interdisciplinary emphasis at RCA as it is informed by their own specialities.
 We’re looking forward to seeing how their work develops in the years to come.

 Absolute Relative crafts stories about perceptions and transforms them into an interactive installation.
-For those that are not familiar with ‘Absolute Relative’; could you tell us who is behind?
+For those that are not familiar with ‘Absolute Relative’, could you tell us who is behind it?
 What drew you to work at the intersection of science, technology and art?

 Absolute Relative is an interactive installation that questions that our perception is never absolute.
-Could you tell us a little bit about the intellectual process behind?
+Could you tell us a little bit about the intellectual process behind it?

 The call asked us to explore the term “black box”.
-A black box is technology that we know what it’s function but not how it works.
+A black box is a technology in which we know its function but not how it works.
 Yet, and this was the crucial point for us, it is a way to understand the brain.
-We are unaware of both its basic setup and rules of our perception and thinking.
-Most of the time we just use our brain instead of exploring or questioning how it works.
+We are unaware of both its basic setup and the rules of our perception and thinking.
+Most of the time, we use our brains instead of exploring or questioning how it works.
 The same happens increasingly with our technologies as they grow more and more complex.

 What was the biggest challenge you face in its development?